faizalkhan98/LumiaSend/README.md

 # 🚀 Lumia Send v1.0
 A lightweight, high-speed wireless file transfer utility for Windows Phone 8.1.

-Specifically optimized for the **Lumia 1020**, allowing you to beam 41MP high-resolution `.dng` and `.pro` files directly to your PC or Linux machine without cables.
+Specifically optimized for the **Lumia 1020**, allowing you to beam 41MP high-resolution `.dng` and `.pro` or any other files directly to your PC or Linux machine without cables.

 ## ✨ Features
 * **Auto-Send:** Share files directly from the Lumia File Manager to start an instant transfer.